mannanej/mannanej/README.md

 - 👋 Hi, I’m Eddie Mannan!
 - 👀 I’m interested in code written in either Java, PowerShell or C++!
 They are my favorites!!!
 - 🌱 I’m currently learning different Java data structures and Linux systems.
 - 💞️ I’m looking to collaborate on, well, anything really!
-I'm alwayd down for a new coding challenge!
+I'm always down for a new coding challenge!
 - 📫 How to reach me: eddiemannan@gmail.com

 I really like to code in Java, and figure out different forms of computer automation using PowerShell/CMD/AutoHotkey!
 If there is a repetitive computer based task, I'm all about